 Beauty is pain is a common phrase used in the anti-aging world, especially when we try a new treatment that may be a little uncomfortable.
 However, there is a clear difference between a little tingling associated with some skincare products and stinging or burning.

 A product burning or stinging your face is not a measure of its effectiveness.
 In fact, the burning or stinging sensation is your skin trying to tell you that your product of choice is not the best.
-It can either mean that your skin is too sensitive for the product or that you’re allergic to one of the ingredients used (this is why it’s important to always read labels).
+It can either mean that your skin is too sensitive to the product or that you’re allergic to one of the ingredients used (this is why it’s important to always read labels).
 Continuing to use the product increases the risk of a weaker skin barrier, as well as potential scarring.
 It’s important to immediately wipe off the product if you feel that you’re reacting badly to it.

 If you’ve removed the product and the stinging hasn’t lessened after a few minutes, then you should probably reach out to your dermatologist.